Bipartisan immigration deal pits moderates against GOP leadership, Trump

 A group of senators on Wednesday came up with a bipartisan immigration deal that would increase border security and give legal status to the so-called Dreamers, but fall short of President Trump’s “four pillars,” and— if passed —would likely be vetoed.

-The so-called Common Sense Coalition is comprised of eight Democrats, eight Democrats and one Independent.
+The so-called Common Sense Coalition is comprised of eight Democrats, eight Republicans and one Independent.

 The compromise calls for $25 billion for border security, including the construction of the border wall over a 10-year period.
 The compromise falls short of Trump’s demand for immediate funding, The New York Times reported.